-Dr Jackie Fairley has approximately 30 years of operational experience in the pharmaceutical and biotechnology industries working in senior management roles with companies including CSL and Faulding (now Pfizer).
+Dr Jackie Fairley has more than 30 years of operational experience in the pharmaceutical and biotechnology industries working in senior management roles with companies including CSL and Faulding (now Pfizer).
 In those roles she had responsibilities which included clinical, regulatory, business development, product development management and general management.
 At Faulding she was responsible for Global Product Development, Regulatory Affairs and Business Development for Faulding's Hospital Business which operated in more than 60 countries.

-Jackie holds first class honours degrees in Science (pharmacology and pathology) and Veterinary Science from Melbourne University and was a practicing veterinary surgeon prior to joining CSL in 1989.
+Jackie holds first class honours degrees in Science (pharmacology and pathology) and Veterinary Science from Melbourne University and was a practicing veterinary surgeon prior to joining CSL.
 Whilst at CSL she obtained an MBA from the Melbourne Business School where she was the recipient of the prestigious Clemenger Medal.
 Jackie is also a Graduate of the Australian Institute of Company Directors.

-Jackie currently sits on the board of the Melbourne Business School and is Chair of its Remuneration and Nomination Committee.
-She is a non-executive director of listed investment company Mirrabooka Investments Limited, a member of the Federal Government's Commonwealth Science Council, and is a past member of the Federal Government's Pharmaceutical Industry Working Group and the Federal Ministerial Biotechnology Advisory Council.
-She is also on the Investment Committee of the Carnegie Innovation Fund.
+Jackie currently sits on the board of the Melbourne Business School, and is a non-executive director of listed investment company Mirrabooka Investments Limited.
+She is a past member of the Federal Government's Commonwealth Science Council and Pharmaceutical Industry Working Group and the Federal Ministerial Biotechnology Advisory Council.